-As discussed before, due to our stringent collocation criteria, clouds do not impact 377 estimated biases from SNOs, because measurements from both satellites will be affected 378 in somewhat similar ways.
-However, clouds can have significant impacts on the estimated 379 biases when natural targets or zonal averages are used.
-To estimate the impact of clouds 380 we have used the method developed by Buehler et al. [2007] which can be used to filter the 381 clouds affecting Channel 3 measurements.
-As Moradi et al. [2010] demonstrated that the 382 cloud filtering works well for the tropics, we have used tropical ocean averages to check 383 the impact.
-The method is based on brightness temperature differences of Channels 3 and 384 5 and a threshold for Channel 3 brightness temperatures.
-We used data only until 2006 385 because after that significant biases exist for these channels and such biases can result in 386 false cloud detection or missing a cloud.
-This method basically filters out clouds with ice 387 particles, so we used it for the three sounding channels as these channels are all affected 388 by ice scattering.
-389
+[50] However, clouds can have significant impacts on the estimated biases when natural targets or zonal averages are used.
+To estimate the impact of clouds, we have used the method developed by Buehler et al. [2007] which can be used to filter the clouds affecting Channel 3 measurements.
+As Moradi et al. [2010] demonstrated that the cloud filtering works well for the tropics, we have used tropical ocean averages to check the impact.
+The method is based on brightness temperature differences of Channels 3 and 5 and a threshold for Channel 3 brightness temperatures.
+We used data only until 2006 because after that significant biases exist for these channels and such biases can result in false cloud detection or missing a cloud.
+This method basically filters out clouds with ice particles; so we used it for the three sounding channels, as these channels are all affected by ice scattering.